Define custom attributes in Azure Active Directory B2C

-The custom attribute is now available in the list of User attributes and for use in your policies.
-A custom attribute is only created the first time it is used in any policy, and not when you add it to the list of User attributes.
+The custom attribute is now available in the list of User attributes and for use in your user flows.
+A custom attribute is only created the first time it is used in any user flow, and not when you add it to the list of User attributes.

-- In your Azure AD B2C tenant, select Sign-up or sign-in policies.
+- In your Azure AD B2C tenant, select User flows.

 - Select your policy (for example, "B2C_1_SignupSignin") to open it.

-- Select Sign-up attributes and then select the custom attribute (for example, "ShoeSize").
-Click OK.
+- Select User attributes and then select the custom attribute (for example, "ShoeSize").
+Click Save.

 - Click Save.

-You can use the Run now feature on the policy to verify the customer experience.
+You can use the Run user flow feature on the user flow to verify the customer experience.
 You should now see ShoeSize in the list of attributes collected during the sign-up journey, and see it in the token sent back to your application.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: